bhartiabhilasha26/QuickCart-End-to-End-Business-Analysis-Case-Study/README.md

 # QuickCart – End-to-End Business Analysis Case Study

+## Overview

-A consulting-style **Business Analysis case study** for a fictional SaaS-based e-commerce platform designed to demonstrate the complete Business Analysis lifecycle.
+QuickCart is a fictional e-commerce platform created to demonstrate the complete Business Analysis lifecycle for a SaaS-based online retail business.

-This project focuses on identifying business problems, performing root cause analysis, documenting requirements, designing business solutions, and supporting data-driven decision-making to improve customer experience and operational efficiency.
+Rather than focusing only on dashboards or documentation, this project follows a structured consulting approach—from understanding business problems to proposing data-driven solutions and translating them into functional requirements.

+The case study simulates the work of a Business Analyst collaborating with stakeholders to improve customer experience, operational efficiency, and business performance.

+---

+# Business Scenario

+As QuickCart expanded across multiple cities and product categories, it began facing several operational and customer experience challenges.
+Increasing order cancellations, delayed deliveries, inventory stock-outs, checkout abandonment, and declining customer retention impacted both revenue and customer satisfaction.

+Although operational data was available across different systems, decision-makers lacked a centralized view of business performance, making it difficult to identify root causes and implement effective improvements.

+This project investigates those challenges through structured business analysis and recommends practical, scalable solutions.

 ---